barryclark/jekyll-now/_posts/2016/2016-09-08-Wakanda-Review.md

 <h2>Prelude</h2>

 Wakanda is a game about building totem poles.
-Being a Blue Orange game, I expected it to be fun, easy to learn, and great with the kids.
+Being a Blue Orange game I expected it to be fun, easy to learn, and great with the kids.
 It was all three.
-The goal of the game is to claim 3 totes poles and have the highest value of poles at the end of the game, but the rules clear, and only take a moment to learn.
+The goal of the game is to claim 3 totem poles and have the highest value of poles at the end of the game.
+The rules clear, and the game only take a moment to learn.
 Scoring is based on how your build your totem poles, and what village tiles they're built on.

 <h2>Play</h2>

-To be perfectly honest, I have no idea why we had trouble the first time we played Wakanda.
-The rules are two pages long, and are perfectly clear (giving them a second read).
+Learning to play Wakanda was a breeze.
+The rules are two pages long, and are perfectly clear on how things are supposed to go.
 There's 6 village tiles, 3 of which are unavailable to build on at first.
 On your turn your draw a totem piece, then take one of the following two actions:

 1. Place a totem piece on any available space on the board.
 2. Finish a pole by capping it with one of your Headdress pieces.
 Once you do this you can turn activate a village tile that's not currently available, and it can be used on future turns.